-Simply put, Forever postage stamps are valid forever.
+Forever postage stamps are valid forever.
 Known generically as non-denominated postage or non-value indicator (NVI) postage stamps, they do not show a monetary value.
-The U.S. Postal Service debuted its first Forever stamp in 2007.
+The United States Postal Service debuted its first Forever stamp in 2007.
 They are valid on First Class® letters.

-In other words, a Forever stamp’s value remains the same as the current value of a single First Class stamp, regardless of how much postage increases over time.
-Essentially, they are stamps that never expire.
+In other words, a Forever stamp is a way to lock in a postage rate now for future use.
+Its value remains the same as the current value of a single First Class stamp, regardless of how much postage increases over time.
+They are stamps that never expire.

-Global forever stamps all tend to work in the same ways in that they create convenience for consumers and save money for the postal service industry.
+Global Forever stamps all tend to work in the same way in that they create convenience for consumers and save money for the postal service industry.

-The main reasoning behind USPS offering this type of postage stamp is that it can reduce the costs to print excess top-up stamps.
+The USPS offers this type of postage stamp to reduce the costs to print excess top-up stamps.
 These low-value stamps (at values of one cent or two cents) supplement old stamps that no longer equal the current amount necessary for standard postage.
 These kinds of stamps often cost more to print than they are worth.
 USPS Forever stamps alleviate this need, which ultimately saves the postal service money.

 What Are the Benefits of Forever Stamps?